Atherosclerosis Prevention Strategies: Insights from Scientific Research

 Copper

-Copper is a versatile metal with properties that make it vital for many industrial applications, including construction and electronics.
-As an excellent conductor of electricity and heat, copper is a preferred material for wiring and household heating systems.
-It is also an essential trace mineral for human health, playing a significant role in the formation of red blood cells and the maintenance of nerve cells and the immune system.
+Copper is an essential trace mineral for human health, playing a significant role in the formation of red blood cells and the maintenance of nerve cells and the immune system.

 Magnesium